section-engineering-education/engineering-education/content/articles/multilanguage-translator-using-streamlit-and-gettext/index.md

 published: true
 url: /multilanguage-translator-using-streamlit-and-gettext/
 title: How to Develop a Multilanguage Translator using Streamlit and Gettext
 description: This article will help the reader understand how to develop a translation application using Streamlit and Gettext.
+We will create a simple iOS app that can translate sentences.
 author: johnnie-mbugua
-date: 2021-11-12T00:00:00-02:48
+date: 2021-11-14T00:00:00-12:48
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: